Banchō Seisaku Kenkyūjo: Santō faction era

 Following the resignation of Oshima as chairman, Akiko Santō assumed her role as faction leader.
 She was the first female faction leader in the LDP's history.

 In the 2015 LDP leadership election, Santo predictably supported incumbent Prime Minister Shinzo Abe.
 There had been talk of Seiko Noda running against Abe, but she was unable to collect the minimum number of recommendations.
-Santo complimented Noda's enthusiasm but stated that, due to the ongoing discussions about national security legislation, it was not the time for intraparty conflicts.
+Santo complimented Noda's enthusiasm but stated that, due to the ongoing discussions about the Legislation for Peace and Security, it was not the time for intraparty conflicts.

 On November 13, 2015, Santo once again held discussions with Tarō Asō concerning a possible merger into his faction.

 On May 15, 2017, it was finally decided to merge into Aso's faction.
 It was also decided that some members of the Tengen-kai, the faction led by House of Representatives Steering Committee Chairman Tsutomu Sato, would join the new faction.
 This resulting faction was expected to overtake the Heisei Kenkyukai, which had previously been a large and prestigious faction that claimed many former prime ministers, to become the second-largest faction in the LDP after the Seiwa Seisaku Kenkyukai, which had been dominant throughout the 21st century.
 On July 3, the faction joined forces with some members of the Tamekokai and Tengenkai to form the Shikokai.
 On December 29, the Ministry of Internal Affairs and Communications accepted the dissolution of Banchō Seisaku Kenkyūjo after all of the remaining business was processed.